-He is a tax partner in the San Francisco office of PricewaterhouseCoopers LLP, in the asset management practice.
-Prior to PwC, Kevin was at another Big 4 firm.
+He is the Vice President, Tax at Alexander & Baldwin, Inc. and was previously an asset management tax partner in the San Francisco office of PricewaterhouseCoopers LLP.
 Kevin is a graduate of CSU, Sacramento and is a CPA.

 Kate Wheble, Secretary

 Kate Wheble has been a Muttville volunteer since 2012 and joined the board in 2016.
 In 2013, she and her partner Mauri adopted Bob, a Muttville pup.

 When she’s not busy at Muttville, or making sure that Bob has enough treats and love, Kate practices law.
 She has been an attorney in the trademark and copyright fields with firms in New York and California.
 She is currently counsel at Cooper, White & Cooper LLP.
 Kate is responsible for registration of the Muttville trademarks MUTTVILLE, IT’S NEVER TOO LATE FOR A NEW BEGINNING, and the Muttville logo.
 Kate graduated from Tufts University and Georgetown University Law Center.

 Jane Goldman has been on the Muttville board since its inception and served as board president for four years.

 She loves hanging out with her Muttville and SFSPCA dogs Migsy and Georgia.

 Jane is the founder of TheObvious.co, a creator of video, photographs and other digital media.
 Previously, she worked for the Industry Standard, New York, Wired, Rolling Stone, and is the author of various screenplays.
 Before starting The Obvious, she founded the James Beard- and Webby-award-winning CHOW (now part of CBS Interactive).
 She’s a graduate of NYU film school and Stanford law school.